HAV0X1014/AutoVPN/README.md

 - Users can delete or revoke access to their existing connection with the /deletevpn command.
 - Whitelisted members can revoke access to other user's VPN access with the /revokevpn command.
 The command accepts userIDs as strings.
 Add a user's userID to "Whitelist" to give them access.
 This should only be given to the server operator.

+- A good cheap VPS host for the US (in Montreal) is Webdock.
+My affiliate link -> https://webdock.io/en?maff=wdaff--257

+- A good chep VPS host for nearly anywhere else is HostHatch.
+My affiliate link -> https://cloud.hosthatch.com/a/3718

 ## Credit
 This is based off of Nyr's [openvpn-install](https://github.com/Nyr/openvpn-install) script, using many of the same methods and shell commands.
 This is essentially an automatic way to generate and revoke new clients without needing access to the command line.